Velrok/email-missing-students/readme.md

 # email missing students

-The wife is now teaching online and has to email parents of kids to fail to attend class.
+The wife is now teaching online and has to send emails to parents of kids who fail to attend class.

 Given
 - a csv of the class with name, email, and parent_email
 - a csv of the attendees (name, email)
 - an email template text file